-- Three 1000-word philosophy essays (15% each=45%) In each paper, you will engage in critical philosophical analysis and argument, requiring you to develop and defend your position on an issue we discuss in class.
+1. Three 1000-word philosophy essays (15% each=45%)

+In each paper, you will engage in critical philosophical analysis and argument, requiring you to develop and defend your position on an issue we discuss in class.
 You will receive detailed instructions and a list of topics to choose from for each of these essays.
-DUE DATES: January 28; March 4; April 1 (really!) - 2.
-Tutorial homework assignments and tutorial attendance (20%) Each week you will have a one-hour tutorial to attend in an online format.
-It will be online at a scheduled time.
+DUE DATES: February 7; March 7; April 6

+- 2. Tutorial homework assignments and tutorial attendance (20%) Each week you will have a one-hour tutorial to attend.
+It will be at a scheduled time.
 The homework and assignments for tutorials will vary from week-to-week, but will typically involve a short written component that you complete in advance, followed by an "in-class" oral component, drawing on the homework and involving work/discussion in small groups.
 Details of homework to be provided.
-Weekly tutorial attendance is required. - 3.
-Final examination (35%)
+Weekly tutorial attendance is required. - Final Examination (30%).
+To be held on campus during the final examination period (April 13-30, 2023).
+The date, time, and location to be announced when the Office of the Registrar releases the examination schedule.
+Please do not arrange travel between April 13-30 until you know when your exams are scheduled and can be sure to be present for any in-person examinations.